jafayer/dinodns-docs/blog/2024-11-26-dinodns-and-multithreading.md

 ## Breaking interface changes

-There are several breaking interface changes introduced in v0.0.11 and v0.0.12.
+There are several breaking interface changes introduced in v0.0.11, v0.0.12, and v0.0.13.
 Notably, we've standardized the network interfaces to all use the same basic shape, and to accept an object instead of ordered parameters.

+We're also considering changes to the `Store` interface in a coming release.